wdawson/okta.github.io/_source/_posts/2018-04-02-client-creds-with-spring-boot.md

 }
 ```

-Now it’s time to configure the application!
+Now it's time to configure the application!
 I renamed my `application.properties` file to `application.yml` and updated it to include:

 ```yml
 security: